tonytw1/squirrel-detector/README.md

 Motion seems to have an issue with the Pi camera's auto exposure mode.
 This can be worked around by setting the camera to 1024 x 640.

+Our camera is connected to a small device with limited processing capability.
+We want to send the image somewhere where a more capable machine can look at it.

-Let's use a python script to catch these events and publish them.
+Let's use a python script to catch the Motion events and publish them.

 This script needs to capture the image file path and the bounding box from Motion and encode them into a message.